glennsl/rebug/README.md

 # rebug

-A port of [debug](https://github.com/visionmedia/debug) to BuckleScript.
+Originally a port of [debug](https://github.com/visionmedia/debug) to BuckleScript, but has since expanded a bit.

 ## Status